Banner1b.jpg

 Q: Are you on the State Bar of Michigan's payroll during your term of service as President?

 Answer: No. This is a volunteer job.
 I thank my law firm and my clients for tolerating the time I spend away from the office while on State Bar business.
-The State Bar does reimburse me for certain expenses, however.
+The State Bar does reimburse for certain expenses, however.

 Q: Will you continue serving on the State Bar's governing board after your presidency ends?